-In addition, the author of the article should give a review on his article.
+In addition, the author of the article should give a review of his article.

-Information about the payment for the publication of articles in the collection of scientific works “Pages of History”
+Information about the payment for the publication of articles in the collection of scientific works “History pages”

-Payment for the publication of articles: one computer page – 40 (forty) UAH.
+Payment for the publication of articles: one computer page – 50 UAH.
 When calculating, proceed from the parameters specified in the requirements for the design of scientific articles.